 Michael English has rejoined The Dikman Company to provide strategic and land use perspective to the company’s real estate activities.
-He’ll also be involved with industrial, light industrial, office, and warehouse build-to-suit development.
+He is also involved with industrial, light industrial, office, and warehouse build-to-suit development.

-Michael’s due diligence expertise is of particular value with complicated properties; e.g. a redevelopment site with liens or a history of environmental, storm water, or transportation/access-related issues.
+Michael’s due-diligence expertise is of particular value with complicated properties, such as redevelopment sites with liens or a history of environmental, storm water, or transportation/access-related issues.